sous-chefs/rvm/README.md

 ## install_rubies (Future Deprecation)

-Can enable or disable installation of a default ruby and additional rubies system-wide.
+Can enable or disable installation of a default Ruby and additional Rubies system-wide.
 For example:

     node['rvm']['install_rubies'] = "false"